 I think it’s unlikely that organizations that don’t have COBOL in their IT footprint will choose it for future development projects.
 But most organizations that already have it will probably keep it and build functionality on top of it.

 Also, let’s not forget that, like any other software language, COBOL is evolving.
 Most people think of COBOL as this archaic language, but the latest versions of COBOL are Object Oriented, include many features specific to modern software languages, which can run on Windows or Linux.
 Also, modern-looking IDEs like OpenCobolIDE offer a much-improved development experience compared to the 3270 terminal emulators.

-Thank you very much, Adi, for taking the time for this interview and help us get a better understanding of this topic.
+Thank you very much, Adi, for taking the time for this interview and helping us get a better understanding of this topic.

 Thank you, Vlad, always a pleasure talking to you.

-60 years later, COBOL has a future since there are around 250 billions of lines of COBOL that handle various mission-critical applications, from finance to insurance or government operations.
+60 years later, COBOL has a future since there are around 250 billion lines of COBOL that handle various mission-critical applications, from finance to insurance or government operations.

 If you are struggling with a COBOL system and you’re looking for someone to help you with the lack of COBOL experts, then you can contact Adrian’s company, ERP Contact, as not only do they know how to develop COBOL-based applications, but they also know what it takes to migrate a legacy COBOL application to a present-day Oracle EBS platform.